 We welcome your application to join the Resilience and Adaptation Program.
 As you go forward with the application process remember:

-- RAP is open to UAF PhD students, UAF masters students, and visiting PhD students from other institutions.
+- RAP is open to UAF Masters and PhD students and visiting PhD students from other institutions.

 - Identifying your graduate advisor is an important part of the admissions process.
-Any UAF faculty person can serve as an advisor.
+Any UAF faculty member may serve as an advisor.
 We recommend reviewing the Participating Faculty pages of this website and departmental faculty pages to learn more about the work and interests of UAF faculty.
 If you need help identifying a graduate advisor, contact Todd Brinkman email@example.com, who coordinates the RAP admissions process.

 Steps for applying to RAP

-There are three separate but essential steps required for a student to be considered for acceptance into RAP:
+There are three separate but essential steps to submitting a complete RAP application.

-a.
-To find potential advisors look at the faculty web pages of individuals who have interests similar to your own in the departments that most closely correspond to your background and academic interests.
+- To find potential advisors look at the faculty web pages of individuals who have interests similar to your own in the departments that most closely correspond to your background and academic interests.
 Contact that faculty member with a copy of your CV and a letter stating your interest in working with them.
-You can also contact Todd Brinkman (email@example.com) and describe your background and potential thesis interests if you seek help or advice on selecting an advisor.
+You may also contact Todd Brinkman (email@example.com) and describe your background and potential thesis interests if you need assistance or advice selecting an advisor.

-b.
-We encourage each student to correspond with several prospective graduate advisors prior to and during the admissions process.
+- We encourage each student to correspond with several prospective graduate advisors prior to and during the admissions process.
 Any faculty member at UAF can serve as a RAP faculty advisor.
-See “Participating Faculty” for a list the current faculty members who have served as RAP advisors and or shown a willingness to act as future advisors.
+See “Participating Faculty for a list of the current faculty members who have served as RAP advisors and/ or shown a willingness to act as future advisors.

-d.
-If possible, we encourage all applicants to visit UAF and meet with faculty and current students, sit in on classes, and discuss the program and thesis ideas.
+- If possible, we encourage all applicants to visit UAF and meet with faculty and current students, attend classes, and discuss program and thesis ideas.
 Please contact the RAP Office if you plan to visit UAF.